The Truth About Zero Knowledge / Zero Trust

 Why No Email Provider Can Deliver Zero Knowledge or Zero Trust

 Most people assume that a sufficiently clever provider could build "true" zero knowledge or zero trust email.
-Some providers publish long documents using some variation of the cups and ball trick or a three card monty trick to redefine Zero Knowledge and Zero Trust.
-But cryptographically and technologically speaking, it is currently impossible with email, not without a complete fundamental redesign of the underlying email protocol.
+Some providers publish long documents using some variation of the cups and ball trick or a three card monty trick with authentication, encryption, decryption, and key management to redefine Zero Knowledge and Zero Trust.

 Zero Knowledge Requires the Provider to Know Nothing - But Email Providers Must Handle Something